techgeek68/AWS-SDK-Developer-Guide-Python-Boto3-Node.js-Java-.NET-/aws_sdk_guide.md

 # AWS SDK — Developer Guide (Python/Boto3, Node.js, Java, .NET)

-> GitHub‑ready, step‑by‑step guide for installing and using the AWS Software Development Kits (SDKs).
+> A step‑by‑step guide for installing and using the AWS Software Development Kits (SDKs).
 Focused examples for **Python (Boto3)** with cross‑platform installation instructions (Linux, macOS, Windows).
-Brief guidance for other popular SDKs (Node.js, Java, .NET) and complete sample scripts for creating an EC2 key pair and a Security Group.
+Brief guidance for other popular SDKs (Node.js, Java, and .NET) and complete sample scripts for creating an EC2 key pair and a Security Group.

 ---